euvl/vue-js-modal/README.md

 There is also an SSR build with CSS file extracted.
 Take a look in /dist folder.

+There is also a client build with CSS file extracted to run under CSP.
+Use /dist/index-no-css.js and /dist/index-styles.css

 ### Properties

 | Name      | Required | Type          | Default     | Description |